| EXTRACT FROM: BORN WITH A TARTAN SPOON

 on the hill, spotting approaching walkers or occasional cautious

+cars.
 My parents' afternoon snooze would often be shattered by cheerful

 cries of, 'Hello, Sir!' as a wave of old boys from Durham School